By writing a power of attorney, you can give another adult authority to take care of your finances and property matters for you.

 - If you do not make an enduring power of attorney and you become incapable to take care of your finances and property, someone may need to apply to court to ask to be named as your representative to handle your finances and property.
 This is a court process under a law called the Adult Capacity and Decision-Making Act.
 The process is expensive and takes time.
 The representative might not be the person or people that you would have chosen to take care of your affairs.
 The court would decide what powers your representative would have and what decisions they could make on your behalf.
 A power of attorney is more cost effective than a court order, and you can choose who you want to take care of your finances and property, and what powers they will have.

 Powers of attorney for persons registered under the Indian Act who ordinarily live on reserve

-The federal Indian Act has rules for making powers of attorney that apply to status Indians who ordinarily live on reserve.
+The federal Indian Act has rules for making powers of attorney that apply to persons registered under the Indian Act who ordinarily live 'on reserve'.
 The Indian Act does not apply if you have status under the Indian Act and live off-reserve, or if you do not have status under the Indian Act and live on-reserve.
 Provincial laws apply instead.

 - the Confederacy of Mainland Mi’kmaq (CMM) has a Mi’kmaw Wills and Estates series which includes: